csrg-utfsm/csrg-utfsm.github.io/index.md

 ### [](#ACE-TAO-2008aPatch) ACE-TAO Extra Patch
 The following replacement/patch has been aplied to ACE-TAO 6.3.0_{ACS_Version}
 > sed -i 's/IOP::TaggedComponentList create_ior_components/IOP::TaggedComponentSeq create_ior_components/g' /usr/include/orbsvcs/SecurityReplaceable.idl

-For information about this change, please see [http://www.dre.vanderbilt.edu/~schmidt/DOC_ROOT/TAO/ChangeLogs/ChangeLog-2008a](2008a Changelog of TAO): Removed TaggedComponentList and use TaggedComponentSeq, the first one is not part of the CORBA spec, the second is.
+For information about this change, please see [http://www.dre.vanderbilt.edu/~schmidt/DOC_ROOT/TAO/ChangeLogs/ChangeLog-2008a](2008a Changelog of TAO): Removed TaggedComponentList and use TaggedComponentSeq, thefirst one is not part of the CORBA spec, the second is.

 ## [](#header-5) FAQ, Other Repositories and Useful Links